SurajVishwakarma333/SQL-Notes/README.md

 ![5](https://user-images.githubusercontent.com/101108540/178936200-13bd2994-f32f-4bf3-8890-f6d3ce6b98fe.jpg)

 **II.
-LEFT JOIN = The LEFT JOIN command returns all rows from the left table, and the matching rows from the right table.
-The result is NULL from the right side, if there is no match.**
+LEFT JOIN = returns all rows from the left table,even if there are no matches in the right table.**

 ![11](https://user-images.githubusercontent.com/101108540/178991175-c6a54e23-9a0c-417b-ba8f-5908fba5e6e5.jpg)